 The plot itself is a simple affair that would not be out of place in a Grand Theft Auto movie adaptation.
 Baby needs to do “one more job” for creepy boss Kevin Spacey (who let us face it is even creepier in the role now) while his heist mates are heavily tattooed, unstable, violent, sociopaths that are often not all that bright.

-The Good: Some movies are extremely well directed and you are never the wiser except perhaps in retrospect (Logan Lucky).
+The Good: Some movies are extremely well directed and you are never the wiser, except perhaps in retrospect (Logan Lucky).
 Other movies are extremely well directed and are not afraid to shout this out during the film (Dunkirk).
 Baby Driver is definitely in the latter category.
-From the opening one-shot where the scenery and character and extras are all perfectly timed to the music to the driving sequences done in real-time without CGI the every minute detail direction is all over the place.
-The is a finely crafted film.
+From the opening one-shot where the scenery and character and extras are all perfectly timed to the music to the driving sequences done in real-time without CGI, every minute detail direction is all over the place.
+Baby Driver is a finely crafted film.

 Baby Driver is also an entertaining film.
-If a film adaptation of say Grand Theft Auto V sounds entertaining to you it is because it is.
-By making our protagonist a little off and his cohorts are so very violent it creates tension in scenes where lesser films would have none.
+If a film adaptation of say Grand Theft Auto V sounds entertaining to you, it is because it is.
+By making our protagonist a little off and his cohorts are so very violent, it creates tension in scenes where lesser films would have none.
 It also has a decent sense of humor with a “Halloween” mask gag being particularly funny.
-Needless to say a decent soundtrack as well.
+Baby Driver also sports a decent soundtrack.

 In Conclusion: Kevin Spacey probably cost this film a best director Oscar nomination and a host of other end of the year accolades.
 His scenes can be awkward or unintentionally funny in hindsight.
-I liked this movie more upon reflection than right after the original viewing (Yes the ending grated on me as well) and some of the hokier heartstring-tugging scenes left me a bit cold.
+I liked this movie more upon reflection than right after the original viewing (Yes, the ending grated on me as well).
+Some of the hokier heartstring-tugging scenes did leave me cold.

-Some people will have a visceral dislike of this movie and I get that.
-It is a truly artificial construct with a lead character that seems to morph as the script dictates.
+Some people will have a visceral dislike of this movie, and I get that.
+It is an artificial construct with a lead character that seems to morph as the script dictates.
 I liked the little touches, the music, the fun cameos, and the overall ride.
-It is the Grand Theft Auto V film adaptation I didn’t know I wanted by a director who never fails to entertain.
+It is the Grand Theft Auto V film adaptation I didn’t know I wanted by a director who never cannot entertain.